mulesoft-assets/template-sfdc2sfdc-opportunity-bidirectional-sync/README.md

 And so on...

 The question for recent changes since a certain moment in nothing but a [poll inbound][1] with a [watermark][2] defined.

 As implemented, this Anypoint Template also leverage [Outbound messaging](https://www.salesforce.com/us/developer/docs/api/Content/sforce_api_om_outboundmessaging.htm)
 The integration could be also triggered by http inbound connector defined in the flow that is going to trigger the application and executing the batch job with received message from Salesforce source instance.
 Outbound messaging in Salesforce allows you to specify that changes to fields within Salesforce can cause messages with field values to be sent to designated external servers.
 Outbound messaging is part of the workflow rule functionality in Salesforce.
-Workflow rules watch for specific kinds of field changes and trigger automatic Salesforce actions in this case sending contacts as an outbound message to Mule Http inbound connector, which will then further process this message and creates Opportunity in target Salesforce org.
+Workflow rules watch for specific kinds of field changes and trigger automatic Salesforce actions in this case sending opportunities as an outbound message to Mule Http inbound connector, which will then further process this message and creates Opportunity in target Salesforce org.

 # Considerations <a name="considerations"/>